01 of 07

 As with the plunger ballcock, you adjust the water level by gently bending the brass float rod upward to increase the water fill level, or downward to lower the water fill level.
 The water level must be below the top of the tank's overflow tube.

-If the tank does not refill: Older models of the diaphragm fill valve have a bonnet or cap made of cast brass like the rest of the fill valve body, but the button that actuates the diaphragm is made of plastic.
-Sometimes calcium or other mineral deposits can build up between the brass bonnet and the plastic button, creating friction that causes the button to remain depressed in the “closed” position, even when the float road and ball have dropped away.
+Older models of the diaphragm fill valve have a bonnet or cap made of cast brass like the rest of the fill valve body, but the button that actuates the diaphragm is made of plastic.
+Sometimes, calcium or other mineral deposits can build up between the brass bonnet and the plastic button, creating friction that causes the button to remain depressed in the “closed” position, even when the float road and ball have dropped away.
 When this happens, the toilet tank is drained empty and the ballcock does not release fill water to fill it back up.